Cortisol: How Does Cortisol Affect Blood Sugar?

 • Focus on whole foods and healthy fats

-• Avoid long gaps between meals if they cause energy crashes
+• Avoid long gaps between meals if they leave you feeling depleted

 3. Incorporate Daily Movement